Lompoc Healthcare District: History

-The first operating healthcare district established in California, Lompoc Healthcare District was created in 1946 by a vote of the registered voters of the proposed district and by resolution of the Santa Barbara County Board of Supervisors.
+The first operating healthcare district established in California, Lompoc Healthcare District, was created in 1946 by a vote of the registered voters of the proposed district and by resolution of the Santa Barbara County Board of Supervisors.
 The District is organized and operates under the Local Health Care District Law of the State of California.

-From 2014 to 2017, Lompoc Valley Medical Center owned and operated the Champion Center, a 50 bed addiction treatment facility.
+From 2014 to 2017, Lompoc Valley Medical Center owned and operated the Champion Center, a 50-bed addiction treatment facility.
 The facility was closed in 2017 following the partial retirement of the facility's medical director, Dr. Gilbert Andersen.

 Name

-Founded under the name Lompoc Hospital District, the organization renamed its self to Lompoc Healthcare District in order to represent the wide spectrum of care and facilities provided.
+Founded under the name Lompoc Hospital District, the organization renamed itself Lompoc Healthcare District in order to represent the wide spectrum of care and facilities provided.
 On Jan.
 1, 2008, the name was changed from Lompoc Healthcare District to Lompoc Valley Medical Center.

 Boundaries

-The District's boundaries are the Pacific Ocean on the west and south, Highway 101 on the east and the San Antonio River on the north.
+The District's boundaries are the Pacific Ocean on the west and south, Highway 101 on the east, and the San Antonio River on the north.
 The only city located within the District is the city of Lompoc.
 Other communities in the boundary include Vandenberg Air Force Base, Vandenberg Village, Mesa Oaks, and Mission Hills.